The Museum of Craft and Design is open to the public with two brand new exhibitions, Design by Time and Encoded Holidays: Gary Hutton x Tom Bonauro.

-Engage virtually with MCD@Home’s creative art-making projects, and 360º virtual exhibitions of MOTO MMXX and Design by Distance.
+You can also engage with us virtually through our MCD@Home’s creative art-making projects, and online exhibitions Imaginging Data and Design by Distance.
 Enjoy online shopping at MCD’s Museum Store and support the museum, local artists, and makers.

-- Admission for MOTO MMXX is timed entry only.
+- Admission for Design by Time and Encoded Holiday will be timed entry only.

 - All visitors will need a ticket, even those receiving free admission.